Get started

 As part of some Windows 10 and Windows 11 updates, the SYSTEM user’s %LocalAppData%, usually at C:\WINDOWS\system32\config\systemprofile\AppData\Local, is wiped.
 This directory is where Tailscale 1.14.3 and earlier stored its internal state.

-1. (Recommended) Remove the old machine using the admin console, and then re-login to Tailscale from the affected Windows device.
+1. (Recommended) Remove the old device using the admin console, and then re-login to Tailscale from the affected Windows device.
 This needs both a Tailscale admin and someone with access to the device to take action.

 • Upgrade the affected Windows device to Tailscale v1.14.4 or later.